sheep9275/drcom.web/README.md

-Drcom.Web
+drcom.web
 =========

-A dialer through the HTTP protocol, mainly for the LINUXers >.&lt;!
+A Dr.com dialer through the HTTP protocol, mainly for the LINUXers At NUPT >.<!

+usage:

+    python dial.py [username] [password]